Smart Ways to Use Lobby TVs in Veterinary Practices

 Core Values/Mission Statement

-Add your practice’s core values and mission statement to the mix as a reminder of what you’re all about.
+Include your practice’s core values and mission statement as a reminder of your commitment to clients and their pets.

 Don’t Overdo It